nooribrahim06/team-project-management-api/README.md

 The API is not deployed yet.
 Follow the local setup instructions above to run it.

 For deployment, use a persistent Node.js host such as Render or Railway with a managed PostgreSQL database.
-Configure `DATABASE_URL`, run `npm run build`, apply migrations with `npm run db:deploy`, and start the service with `npm start`.
+Configure all production environment variables from `.env.example`, including a unique `ACCESS_TOKEN_SECRET`, email credentials, the HTTPS frontend URL, and `DATABASE_URL`.
+Run `npm run build`, apply migrations with `npm run db:deploy`, and start the service with `npm start`.
 Do not run `prisma migrate dev` in production.

 ## Assumptions

-- Level 1 requests run as one fixed seeded user because real authentication is a Level 2 requirement.
+- All project and task endpoints require a valid access token.
+- Seeded accounts are already email-verified for immediate demonstration.
+- New accounts must verify their email before login.
 - A project owner has access even when they do not also have a `ProjectMember` row.
 - Project members can create and view project tasks.
 - Only the project owner can update or delete projects and tasks in the current implementation.